KasperskyLab/AdbServer/README.md

 INFO:_____tag=ConnectionClientImplBySocket____________method=executeAdbCommand_______________________message => command=AdbCommand(body=shell input text 1) completed with commandResult=CommandResult(status=SUCCESS, description=exitCode=0, message=)
 INFO:_____tag=Device__________________________________method=execute_________________________________message => The result of command=AdbCommand(body=shell input text 1) => CommandResult(status=SUCCESS, description=exitCode=0, message=)
 ```

+## Integration
+// todo

+## Links
+// todo

+## Contribution Policy
+AdbServer is an open source project, and depends on its users to improve it.
+We are more than happy to find you interested in taking the project forward. <br>
+Kindly refer to the [Contribution Guidelines](https://github.com/matzuk/AdbServer/blob/github/CONTRIBUTING.md) for detailed information.

+## License
+Kaspresso is open source and available under the [Apache License, Version 2.0](https://github.com/matzuk/AdbServer/blob/github/LICENSE).